 Scope of work: Programs in this tier are expected to develop and maintain foundational partnerships with community partners, health systems, and other appropriate stakeholders.
 Programs understand and follow CDC Best Practices for Comprehensive Tobacco Control Programs and recommend best practices to partners, decision-makers, and internal leadership.
 Programs in Tier 1 are expected to build capacity towards passage of tobacco prevention policies and implementation of health systems change initiatives.
 Tier 1 programs are capable of assisting partners with resources and information to implement tobacco-free properties policies and improve cessation screening and referral processes.

 Program Element alignment: 1.e-f, 4.a-g, 5, 7

-Biennial funding range: $50,000 - $75,000
+Biennial funding range: $50,000 - $75,000 (minimum .5 FTE recommended)